 AWS is a subsidiary of Amazon that provides plenty of cloud products.
 It launched first in summer of 2002 with a few tools and services and it was relaunched the in spring of 2006.

 Elastik Beanstalk Elastik Beanstalk is an orchestration service that doesn't cost anything itself as you only pay for the services you are using, eq S3 storage.

 The AWS team has made a pretty sturdy VS extension that makes deploying code easy.
 It was not available for Visual Studio 2019 at the beginning of the year but it's updated to support VS19 now.
 They also provide a lot of NuGet packages that are well designed and updated regularly.

 The deployment itself is quite quick but Elastik Beanstalk requires more config than for example Azure.
-AWS also doesn’t support Linux servers for .NET core applications and Elastik Beanstalk is a lot more to manage than the PaaS (Platform as a service) that GCP and Azure offers.
+AWS also doesn't support Linux servers for .NET core applications and Elastik Beanstalk is a lot more to manage than the PaaS (Platform as a service) that GCP and Azure offer.

 It's rather depressive to look at but it gets the job done.
 The monthly cost highlighted using the cheapest instance is $14.

 The prices are very competitive but their services are very focused and you would have to do more work yourself.
 So, in the end, you need to figure out if you want to spend some extra time learning and configuring AWS properly than just cough up some extra cash for a pretty much configureless solution.

 AWS has a lot of detailed documentation and it's quite easy to find what you are looking for as well.
 It could, however, be designed a tad more delicate but practicality beats beauty in these circumstances.